gpoitch/ember-cli-less/README.md

 ## Usage in Addons

-You can also use this to precompile LESS files in an addon.
-By default, this will compile `addon/styles/addon.less` into a CSS file that can be used by the host app. *(requires ember-cli >= 0.2.0)*:
+You can also use this to precompile less files in an addon.
+By default, this will compile `addon/styles/addon.less` into css that will be merged into the host app's css. *(requires ember-cli >= 0.2.0)*:

-To use `ember-cli-less` this way, specify it under the `dependencies` hash in your addon's `package.json`.
+1. Install `ember-cli-less` in your addon's `package.json` under `dependencies`
+2. Create your addon less file at `addon/styles/addon.less` (or where you specify in your options)
+3. To run the addon's dummy app, be sure to create `tests/dummy/app/styles/app.less` if it doesn't exist

 ## Examples